 Currently, dystonia can not be prevented.

-The Mount Sinai Medical Center has been a pioneer in the surgical treatment of torsion dystonia, employing Deep Brain Stimulation Therapy in one of the largest series of dystonia patients in the world.
+The Mount Sinai Health System has been a pioneer in the surgical treatment of torsion dystonia, employing Deep Brain Stimulation Therapy in one of the largest series of dystonia patients in the world.
 The results have been impressive overall and nothing short of spectacular in some cases.

 If you want to learn more about dystonia, call the Mount Sinai Department of Neurosurgery at 212-241-2377.